 For additional research resources that have been peer-reviewed and copy edited to SHA style, please visit the Publications pages and view the options available under SHA Online, including past SHA Journal articles, Guides to Literature, Special Publications, and Underwater Archaeology Proceedings.

 In addition, please see the Technical Briefs on the Publications pages.
 Technical Briefs in Historical Archaeology is an electronic peer-reviewed publication series devoted to the fast dissemination of shorter specialized technical papers in historical archaeology, maritime archaeology, material culture technology and materials conservation.
-Book reviews published in Historical Archaeology during 2006 (vol. 40, nos.
-2, and 4) were posted on the SHA webiste.
+Book reviews published in Historical Archaeology are posted on the SHA website.